Frittered/Python-Practice/README.md

-# Python-Practice
-Series of Python practice problems to show my personal growth

-Zero to Mastery 100 Problems:
+# Python Problems and Projects

+A set of work that highlights my growth and breadth of python skills.

+ZTM Practice:
-  Part of the 2021 Python Developer Course.
-  Separated 0-100 for comprehension.
+  Set of extra problems for the Zero to Mastery Academy 2021 Python Developer Course. compilation can be found here: 'https://github.com/darkprinx/break-the-ice-with-python' Separated 0-100 for comprehension.